sabondano/chisel/my_input.markdown

 > This is a blockquote with two paragraphs.
 Lorem ipsum dolor sit amet,
 > consectetuer adipiscing elit.
 Aliquam hendrerit mi posuere lectus.
 > Vestibulum enim wisi, viverra nec, fringilla in, laoreet vitae, risus.

+This is a normal paragraph:

+    This is a code block.